jacksonjw12/mbannister.github.io/_teaching/62-s16/Lab09/Lab09.md

 ## What to turn in

-Save your answers to the questions above and the times for the three different versions of the program for 10,000 and 20,000 elements in a text file named `Lab09 LastNameFirstName.txt`.
+Save your answers to the questions above and the times for the three different versions of the program for 10,000 and 20,000 elements in a text file named `Lab09_LastNameFirstName.txt`.
 Include at the end of the file the code for your last version of the program.
 If you worked with a partner, put both of your names at the top of the text file.
-Also, remember to include JSON file with your information!